Pound Extends Recovery Amid Brexit Drama - UrduPoint

 "Sterling was thrown a lifeline by a parliament determined to avoid a no-deal Brexit," said analyst Connor Campbell at trading firm Spreadex, but he also injected a note of caution.

-Many economists argue that a no-deal departure would hammer the British economy, which risks already falling into recession this quarter.
+Many economists argue that a no-deal departure could hammer the British economy, which risks already falling into recession this quarter.

-British business activity shrank already in August, slammed by weakness in the key construction, manufacturing and services sectors, a key survey showed Wednesday.
+British business activity shrank in August, slammed by weakness in the construction, manufacturing and services sectors, a survey showed Wednesday.

 The purchasing managers' index (PMI) for all UK sectors dropped to 49.7 from 50.3 in July, according to IHS Markit, which compiles the data.
 A figure below 50 indicates contraction.